mdn/content/files/en-us/web/api/keyboard/lock/index.md

 can only capture keys that are granted access by the underlying operating system.

-If `lock()` is called multiple times, previously locked keys will be unlocked and only the key codes specified in the most recent call will be locked.
+If `lock()` is called multiple times then only the key codes specified in the most recent call will be locked.
+Any keys locked by a previous call to `lock()` are unlocked.

 ## Syntax